Omega Seamaster VS IWC Aquatimer

 Which has a better bezel, the IWC Aquatimer or the Omega Seamaster?

-The Omega Seamaster Diver 300m uses stainless steel, ceramic-filled bezels which are highly scratch resistant and unaffected by the color fading nature of UV light exposure.
+The Omega Seamaster Diver 300m uses stainless steel, ceramic-filled bezels that are highly scratch resistant and unaffected by the color fading nature of UV light exposure.
 The Seamaster has a uni-directional rotating bezel which makes a bit of a ratcheting sound when rotated.
 The bezel has a luminous dot at the start position.
-The newer 2018 Seamaster models also feature a white ceramic diving scale and the models that preceded these had satin finished diving scale on the bezel.
+The newer 2018 Seamaster models also feature a white ceramic diving scale and the models that preceded these had satin-finished diving scale on the bezel.

 How does the IWC Aquatimer’s bezel work?

 IWC Aquatimers are fitted with a unique bezel with the IWC SAFEDIVE SYSTEM.
 It is also a uni-directional rotating bezel like the Seamaster but with a twist.

 When the external bezel ring is rotated counter-clockwise it engages the inner bezel.
 On the other hand, when the external bezel ring is rotated clockwise it won’t affect the inner bezel.
 This protects a diver from accidentally setting the bezel to extend the timed dive and keeping the diver underwater for longer than intended.
 This inner bezel takes 60 clicks to rotate completely.

 There is a sliding clutch system that enables this feature.
 This sliding clutch is located at the 9 o’clock position on the side of the case and is secured by a protective shield.
 While this protective cover is found on the Aquatimer Automatic watches since 2014 when they re-invented it, earlier models didn’t have this on the case.